-The Partnership for Public Service is proud to name our Service to America Career Achievement Medal for Paul A. Volcker in recognition of his nearly three decades of distinguished federal service.
-The new Paul A. Volcker Career Achievement Medal, made possible through the generous support of Ray and Barbara Dalio, recognizes federal employees who have led significant and sustained achievements during 20 or more years of service in government.
+The Career Achievement Medal is named for the late Paul A. Volcker in recognition of his nearly three decades of distinguished federal service.
+This honor, made possible through the generous support of Ray and Barbara Dalio, recognizes career federal employees who have led significant and sustained achievements during 20 or more years of service in government.

 Volcker twice headed a nonpartisan Commission on the Public Service that recommended sweeping changes in the federal government’s organization and personnel practices.
-In 2013, he founded the Volcker Alliance, a nonprofit organization committed to advancing effective management of government to deliver results for citizens.
+In 2013, he founded the Volcker Alliance, a nonprofit organization dedicated to advancing his vision of an empowered public sector workforce.

 As chairman of the Board of Governors of the Federal Reserve System from 1979 to 1987, Volcker played a pivotal role in curbing high inflation and unemployment.
 In earlier stages of his career, Volcker served as an economist for the Federal Reserve, as director of the Treasury’s Office of Financial Analysis, as undersecretary of the Treasury for monetary affairs and as president of the Federal Reserve Bank of New York.